igorjakus/snake_python/README.md

-# snake
-Snake game made in Python with pygame module
+# Snake made in Python with Pygame

 ## controls
 ###### move